 What to Do If You’re in a Hard Water Area

-A shower filter for hard water cuts your daily exposure to calcium, magnesium, and chlorine.
-Your skin and hair notice the difference.
-It also reduces limescale on your shower screen over time.
+A shower filter for hard water lowers your daily exposure to calcium, magnesium, and chlorine.
+Your skin and hair usually notice the difference.
+It also helps reduce limescale on your shower screen over time.

-The POWERBOX™ 25-stage filter is built for Australian conditions.
-It costs $44.99 AUD.
-Free shipping on orders over $40.
-It installs in minutes with no plumbing.
+The POWERBOX™ filter is built for Australian conditions.
+It installs in minutes and does not need plumbing.